franzprante/reprod-fin-copied/content/post/2017-01-23-january-17-tips-and-tricks.md

 tags: [Community, Data Science, Education, Open Source, RStudio]
 categories: [R Views]
 ---
+by Sean Lopp

-This month's collection of Tips and Tricks is stolen from an excellent talk given at the 2017 rstudio::conf by RStudio Software Engineer Kevin Ushey.
+This month's collection of Tips and Tricks comes from an excellent talk given at the 2017 rstudio::conf in Orlando by RStudio Software Engineer Kevin Ushey.
+The slides from his talk are embedded below and cover features from autocompletion to R Markdown shortcuts.
+Clicking on the presentation will change slides.

 Enjoy!